-Why do we include Kickstarter projects and not IndieGoGo projects?
+Why do we include Kickstarter projects and not other crowdfunded projects?

 We highlight Seattle-based Kickstarter projects in our Film + Music Newsletter each week.
 The overwhelming basis for promoting Kickstarter as a project fundraiser stems from the tool's clear and complete structure.
 It is a system that ensures artists approach each and every venture with a comprehensive business plan.
 The debatable result, wherein artists may or may not keep the funds they raise based on whether or not their project is funded fully, interests us because it protects project backers.
-IndieGoGo, although a great money-generating platform, does not provide the same level of investor protection when projects go by the wayside.
-At least for the time being, our office has decided to continue supporting Kickstarter.
+IndieGoGo and some other platforms do not provide the same level of investor protection when projects go by the wayside.

 Please send submissions or any questions concerning the criteria to email@example.com copying firstname.lastname@example.org.